 In the year 1993 I was working with a finance company in Delhi.
 I admit that this company treated her staff quite well.
-Among the rewards this company used to offer to us to remain in good humor, are, firstly, an outing once in a year to some hill station or to a reserve forest with our family.
+Among the rewards this company used to offer us to remain in good humor, are, firstly, an outing once in a year to some hill station or to a reserve forest with our family.
 Secondly, almost every month there used to be a party where there would flow hard drinks freely.
-This party was looked forward to by all the employees except two or three of us ? the tea toddlers.
+This party was looked forward to by all the employees except two or three of us, the tea toddlers.
 In these parties scotch, whiskey and wine used to flow like water and the drinkers would enjoy to their hilt.
 I used to feel like a fish out of water.
 I could never appreciate such heavy drinking and wasting so much money on it.
 Perhaps this could be one of the reasons of this company going bankrupt and consequently sold out.
-But for the drinkers they enjoyed the party most .
+But for the drinkers they enjoyed the party most.
 The third thing which every one of us awaited eagerly was the profit sharing packet that used to be distributed just before Deepavali.
-Although our Chairman did not believe such religious occasions to be the right time to share company's profitability, but he had to give in because of the prevalent custom in North India to give some bonus/presentation or such things before Deepavali.
+Although our Chairman did not believe in such religious festivities to be the right time to share company's profitability, but he had to give in because of the prevalent custom in North India to give some bonus/presentation or such things before Deepavali.

 Among all the three benefits I was entitled to, what I enjoyed most was the two days trip to a new place.
 All arrangements were done by some of our enthusiastic colleagues and we had no botheration of travel booking, hotel booking and all such smaller irritants neither we had to pay anything for it.
 Is not that wonderful!